Domain-based user embedding for competing events on social media: Data and Methods

-The undirected and unweighted domain co-occurrence network is then constructed using the python library NetworkX and each user is labeled based on the Louvain method \citep{blondel2008fast} as described in section \ref{labeling}. we do not consider edge weight in this study.
-For each user in the training dataset, we used node2vec to compute the their user embeddings, and forward to a linear layer to computer user representation.
-The user representations are then concatenated and is passed through a two-layer classifier, in which, the second linear layer with ReLU activation function.
-Dropout technique is used in the architecture to prevent from overfitting between connected network layers.
-The stochastic gradient descent over shuffled mini-batches with Adam learning technique and corss-entropy objective function are used for binary classification.
-The architecture of our proposed model in shown in Fig. \ref{fig:architechture}.
+The process of our proposed model consists of three steps: constructing a domain co-occurrence network, deriving user embeddings from the network, and comparing the results of binary classifications with those of Louvain clustering, which serves as the reference (Figure~\ref{fig:architechture}).
+In Step 1, the undirected and unweighted domain co-occurrence network was constructed using the Python library NetworkX, and each user was labeled based on the Louvain method~\cite{blondel2008fast} (see Section~\ref{labeling}).
+For each user in the training dataset, we used Node2vec (i.e., fastnode2vec library)~\footnote{https://github.com/louisabraham/fastnode2vec} to compute user embedding in Step 2 and feedforwarded them to a linear layer to compute user representations.
+The user representations were subsequently concatenated and passed through a two-layer classifier, between which the second linear layer with the ReLU activation function.
+The dropout technique was used in the architecture to prevent overfitting between connected network layers.
+The stochastic gradient descent over shuffled mini-batches with the Adam learning technique and cross-entropy objective function were used for binary classification.
+The details and methods of Step 3 are outlined in Section~\ref{sec:benchmark} and \ref{metric}.

-In addition, we used the following sources of information for comparing our model, including tweet texts, retweeted Web articles, and user retweet networks.
-Instead of using a joint-feature model~\citep{Islam_Goldwasser_2021}, our proposed model employs only a single feature (i.e., domain co-occurrence) for user representation, which significantly reduces the computation complexity.
-Fig.~\ref{fig:architechture} shows the overall architecture of our proposed model.
+Instead of using a joint-feature model~\cite{Islam_Goldwasser_2021}, which is presumed to be superior to a single-feature approach, our proposed model employed a single feature for user representation; that is, domain co-occurrence patterns.
+That simplification significantly reduced computational costs while enhancing the detection of competing users on social media.

-In this paper, we use fastnode2vec~\footnote{https://github.com/louisabraham/fastnode2vec} to calculate node2vec embeddings for the co-occurrence network.
-The embedding vector of each user was calculated by concatenation of co-occurred domain patterns as mentioned above.
-Each user was unique in terms of its embedding.
-For each topic, the dataset was shuffled and split into training data (80\%), validation data (10\%), and test data (10\%).